According to 77% of 226 investment advisors, in a recent survey, the low bar for what Gen Y (millennials) should save for retirement is $2 million.

-One author and investment firm president was quoted as prescribing,
+One author and investment firm president was quoted as prescribing just that,

 “For a generation Y person who thinks she wants to retire at around age 70 who is going to have slightly above-average annual expenses, $2 million is probably the right number.”